5 Myths About Root Canals

 Just hearing the words “root canal” can be enough to make most people cringe.
 The mental image of a root canal patient holding a grossly swollen jaw while groaning with pain has been perpetuated by movies, television, and cartoons.
 But is that the true picture of modern-day root canal treatment?

 Here are five commonly believed myths about root canals and what the actual facts reveal.
-But first, let’s talk about why your dentist may say you need a root canal in the first place.
+But first, let’s talk about why your family dentist may say you need a root canal in the first place.

 Why would you need a root canal?